netdisco/netdisco-docker/README.md

 You can also use that command to update the supporting data files (MAC address vendors, device vendors, and SNMP MIBs) any other time.

+See [Headless Update](https://github.com/netdisco/netdisco/wiki/Headless-Update) if you need to update these files in an automated way or without internet access.

 ## Tips

 The [netdisco-do](https://metacpan.org/dist/App-Netdisco/view/bin/netdisco-do) utility can be run like this (or without `<action>` to get help):